remingtonsexton/BADASS3/README.md

 One might be interested in the combined sum of two individual line components, and want to calculate the combined FWHM, dispersions, or velocity offsets.
 One can define combinations of individual line components, the parameters of which will be computed at every iteration of the fit to include uncertainties on the combined components, which would otherwise be non-trivial in a post-analysis step.

-Below we define a combined line for the narrow and broad components:
+Below we define a combined line for the narrow and broad components of H-beta:

 ```python
 combined_lines = {